RangaPrakashs/daily-practice/README.md

 The idea here is to be a free form version of practice, rather than a orderly list which makes it a work rather than an enjoyment.

-The Day Is One is the hardest.
+The Day Is One  and is the hardest.